 Well, it required quite some consideration on my behalf, but controversially I’m going to say that it’s got to be the Retro Auto Museum on the outskirts of Moscow; which has apparently changed name to Muzey Moskovskiy Transport since I visited the place some five years ago.
 A Russian car museum you ask in astonishment…?
 Well, yes!
 Granted, it’s neither the biggest nor the most atmospheric car museum I’ve experienced.
 I’ve also seen classic cars much rarer and more valuable at other museums.
 And the presentation of their displayed cars could have been better executed too.
 But considering my view on car museums and that I would much rather see these cars out on the road where they belong, I visit car museums to experience classic cars which I simply would not see if I were to stay clear of museums altogether.
 And on that note, the Muzey Moskovskiy Transport is a winner!

-This is where I should probably confess that I have a bit of a closet-fascination of old East Block cars.
-I’ve never owned one myself, so I wouldn’t go as far as saying that I’m a proper East Block enthusiast.
+This is where I should probably confess that I have a bit of a closet-fascination of old East Bloc cars.
+Despite having owned an early eighties FSO Polda 1.5ME many years ago as my winter wheels while I was a student, I certainly wouldn’t go as far as saying that I’m a proper East Bloc enthusiast.
 But they’re positively alien when compared to all the Escorts, Amazons, MGB’s, Mustangs, Giulias, 911’s and 240Z’s which we always encounter in Western Europe and the US – and that to me is an attribute.
 Strolling through the multiple halls of Muzey Moskovskiy Transport I was repeatedly confronted by yet another classic car which I had only previously seen on pictures, and which I really knew very little about.
 Intriguing and enlightening…